PKU-IMRE/VERI-Wild/README.md

 ## Citation
 ```
 @inproceedings{lou2019large,
-  title={A Large-Scale Dataset for Vehicle Re-Identification in the Wild},
+  title={VERI-Wild: A Large Dataset and a New Method for Vehicle Re-Identification in the Wild},
   author={Lou, Yihang and Bai, Yan and Liu, Jun and Wang, Shiqi and Duan, Ling-Yu},
   booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+  pages = {3235--3243},
   year={2019}
 }
 ```